 This particular pie ended up super thick (a/k/a fat and chunky) but you can make it thinner if you want (make it fat!
 You won’t be sorry.)
 It’s a little more difficult to cut and serve, but if the apples fall out, serve it in a bowl, with ice cream, of course.
 If you allow the pie to cool to room temperature, it will hold together much better.

 Serve with a slice of cheddar cheese (really – it’s delicious) or ice cream.
-Dulce de Leche or vanilla are my favorites flavors to serve with apple pie.
-What’s your favorite pie?
+Dulce de Leche or vanilla are my favorite ice cream flavors to serve with apple pie.
+Enjoy!

 Classic Double Crust Apple Pie